Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Guaranteed Privacy-Preserving Interval Observer Design

-where the first equality follows from the facts that the error dynamics \eqref{eq:error} is not affected by the observation/measurement signal and \mkj{that} the initial error $e^x_0=e^{x'}_0=\overline{x}_0-\underline{x}_0$ is a public information.
+where the first equality follows from the facts that the error dynamics \eqref{eq:error} is not affected by the output signal $y_k$ and \mkj{that} the initial error $e^x_0=e^{x'}_0=\overline{x}_0-\underline{x}_0$ is a public information.
 Combining \eqref{eq:deltaz} and \eqref{eq:erro_eq} returns